Vigneshwarr3/cars24/README.md

 The goal of this project is to automate this task using linear regression.

 # Navigation
-- To have a detailed look at the project look at the R_markdown file.
+- To have a detailed look at the project look [here](https://rpubs.com/vraivrao/1255722) file.
 - To view just the summary and findings look the Project presentation